wrex/rexs.tips/content/en/guitar/blues/min-penta/box2-5/index.md

 {{< figproc "fifth" "Resize" "800x" >}}{{< /figproc >}}

 {{< tdgalert "min-penta/boxes/box5" >}}
-Proficiency for box 5 in isolation.
+Proficiency test for box 5 in isolation.
 Note how this shape sits below the box 1 shape.
 {{< /tdgalert >}}

 In order to gain proficiency on the neck, it's important to program your fingers